 From time to time, we have undertaken and may continue to undertake internal restructuring activities in an effort to better align our resources with our business strategy.
 For example, we initiated a restructuring plan in June 2022 that resulted in a reduction in our global workforce by approximately 5%, aimed at simplifying our go-to-market approach to improve market segmentation, increase sales productivity, and provide best-in-class customer experience and outcomes.
-In November 2022, our board of directors approved further restructuring activities may subject us to reputational risks and litigation risks and expenses.
+In November 2022, our board of directors approved further restructuring actions to reduce our global workforce across functions by an additional 6%.
+We incur substantial costs to implement restructuring plans, and our restructuring activities may subject us to reputational risks and litigation risks and expenses.
 There can be no assurance that any restructuring activities that we have undertaken or undertake in the future will achieve the cost savings, operating efficiencies or other benefits that we may initially expect.
 In addition, restructuring activities may result in loss of institutional knowledge and expertise, attrition beyond our intended reduction-in-force, or a negative impact on employee morale and productivity or our ability to attract highly-skilled employees.
 Internal restructurings can also require a significant amount of time and focus from management and other employees, which may divert attention from commercial operations.
 If any internal restructuring activities we have undertaken or undertake in the future fail to achieve some or all of the expected benefits, our business, results of operations, and financial condition could be materially and adversely affected.